 Standard construction site units need pumping once per week for up to 10 regular users.
-High-traffic events require daily or twice-daily service.
+High-demand events require daily or twice-daily service.
 The key variable is tank capacity (60 gallons standard) vs. daily usage volume (approximately 6 gallons per 10 users per day).

 Servicing Fundamentals